-Patterson’s concern seems to stem from the fact that the popularity of e-bikes is growing at a much faster than Ontario’s laws can keep up with.
+Patterson’s concern seems to stem from the fact that the popularity of e-bikes is growing much faster than Ontario’s laws can keep up with.
 Their accessibility, such as not needing a license to maneuver them, is a point of contention, as there is no screening process as to who is driving them.

 A major positive, though, is that the rising popularity of e-bikes brings about a very real capability that pollution and traffic issues (particularly in cities that suffer from car congestion) can be lessened exponentially.

 However, do not be discouraged: just because e-bikes have the potential to be faster than traditional bicycles doesn’t mean they allow you to speed at hazardous levels.
-The maximum speed limit for most e-bikes, as mentioned before, is 30 mph (or 48 km/h) but some of them are programmed to being even lower.
+The maximum speed limit for most e-bikes, as mentioned before, is 30 mph (or 48 km/h) but some of them are programmed to be even lower.

-How environmentally friendly is it?
+How environmentally friendly are electric bikes?

 Grin Technologies, an e-bike manufacturer based in Vancouver, British Columbia, states that the environmental footprint of an e-bike actually has the ability to be smaller than that of traditional bicycles (source).